yahyaizala/Mitm-Tool/README.md

 # Mitm-Tool
+Requirements:

++scapy
++kivy
++works on linux machines

-this is a mitm tool for layer2 abd 3
+this is a mitm tool for layer2 and 3